gerhynes/aws-notes/README.md

 - those cloud services offer automation via Infrastructure as Code (IaC)

 If a company offers multiple cloud services under a single UI but do not meet most of these requirements, it's referred to as a Cloud Platform (for example, Twilio, HashiCorp, Databricks).

+### Landscape of CSPs

+Tier-1 (Top Tier) - Early to market, wide offering, strong synergies between services, well-recognised in the industry: AWS, Azure, GCP, Alibaba Cloud.

+Tier-2 (Mid Tier) - Backed by well-known tech companies, slow to innovate and turned to specialization: IBM Cloud, Oracle Cloud, Rackspace.

+Tier-2 (Light Tier): VPSs turned to offer core IaaS offering.
+Simple, cost-effective: Vultr, Digital Ocean, Linode.

+### Gartner Magic Quadrant for Cloud

+Magic Quadrant (MQ) is a series of market research reports published by IT consulting form Gartner that rely on proprietary qualitative data analysis methods to demonstrate market trends, such as direction, maturity and participants.
+It puts AWS in the lead.

+### Common Cloud Services

+A CSP can have hundreds of cloud services that are grouped into various types of services.
+The four most common types of cloud service (the core 4) for IaaS would be:

+- Compute - Imagine having a virtual computer that can run applications, programs and code

+- Networking - Imagine having a virtual network defining internet connections or network isolations between services or outbound to the internet

+- Storage - Imagine having a virtual hard-drive that can store files

+- Databases - Imagine a virtual database for storing reporting data or a database for general purpose web applications

+AWS has 200+ cloud services.

+### AWS Technology Overview

+- Compute - EC2 Virtual Machines

+- Networking - VPC Private Cloud Network

+- Storage - EBS Virtual Hard Drives

+- Databases - RDS SQL Databases

+Analytics

+Application Integration

+AR and VR

+AWS Cost Management

+Blockchain

+Business Applications

+Containers

+Customer Engagement

+Developer Tools

+End User Computing

+Game Tech

+Internet of Things

+Machine Learning

+Management and Governance

+Media Services

+Migration and Transfer

+Mobile

+Quantum Technologies

+Robotics

+Satellites

+Security, Identity and Compliance

+### Evolution of Computing

+Dedicated:

+- A physical server wholly utilized by a single customer
+- You have to guess your capacity
+- You'll overpay for an underutilized server
+- You can't vertically scale, you need a manual migration
+- Replacing a server is very difficult
+- You are limited by the host operating system
+- Multiple apps can result in conflicts in resource sharing
+- Technically, you have a guarantee of security, privacy and full utility of the underlying resources

+VMs:

+- You can run multiple virtual machines on one machine
+- Hypervisor is the software layer that lets you run the VMs
+- A physical server shared by multiple customers
+- You pay for a fraction of the server
+- You'll overpay for an underutilized VM
+- You are limited by the guest operating system
+- Multiple apps on a single VM can result in conflicts in resource sharing
+- Easier to export or import images for migration
+- Easier to vertically or horizontally scale

+Containers:

+- Virtual machine running multiple containers
+- Docker Daemon is the software layer that lets you run multiple containers
+- You can maximize the utilization of the available capacity, which is more cost-effective
+- Your containers share the same underlying OS so containers are more efficient thatn multiple VMs
+- Multiple apps can run side by side without being limited to the same OS requirements and will not cause conflicts during resource sharing.

+Functions:

+- Managed VMs running managed containers
+- Known as Serverless Compute
+- You upload a piece of code, choose the amount of memery and duration
+- You're only responsible for code and data, nothing else
+- Very cost-effective, you only pay for the time the code is running.
+VMs only run when there is code to be executed.
+- Cold Starts are a side-effect of this setup